jalessandrelli/jalessandrelli.github.io/press.md

 published: true
 ---

+##### For _AND YET_ (Published by [[PANK]](https://pankmagazine.com/) in June 2022):

+"_And Yet_ asks, What might be gained or lost from living one’s life via text instead of directly participating in the world?
+Through aphorism, anecdote, observation, and personal narrative, Alessandrelli examines the complex entanglements of sexuality and desire.
+A profound and concise work of self-construction." –Patrick Cottrell

+"What I find compelling about _And Yet_ is its Leirisian insistence on the “unattenuated crudity” of candid self-disclosure as it juggles its intellectual bricolage and its generational concerns with its speculative fictional narrative.
+Amid meditations on quotations revealing a fairly individual reading sensibility—Cyril Connolly!—_And Yet_ nonetheless takes on the momentum of a pageturner; I found myself wondering, “What’ll happen to the poor bastard?
+Will I still like him at the end?” like I was reading a thriller instead of a hybrid whuzzit investigating millennial dilemmas of sex, gender, and intimacy, one written in the grand tradition of poet’s prose.
+In the immortal words of Bon Scott, “It’s harder than it looks!” –Garrett Caples

 ##### For _NOTHING OF THE MONTH CLUB_ (U.K. edition of _FUR NOT LIGHT;_ published by U.K. press [Broken Sleep Books](https://www.brokensleepbooks.com/) in June 2021):

 "Alessandrelli's wry, intelligent poems are relentlessly grounded in the hyperreal of our fast-paced technological present and yet they are supremely successful in finding heartfelt lyricism where one might not expect to find it. _Nothing of the Month Club_ packs a punch - and delivers." -André Naffis-Sahely